andrew/ultimate-awesome/README.md

 - [awesome-telco-cloud](https://github.com/LesFacilitateurs/awesome-telco-cloud) - A curated list of Telco Cloud ecosystem projects and resources ☁️.
 - [awesome-nodejs-precise](https://github.com/magicdawn/awesome-nodejs-precise) - Same as awesome-Node.js, but more precise.
 - [awesome-embedded-blockchain](https://github.com/maksimdrachov/awesome-embedded-blockchain) - A curated list of blockchain resources for embedded developers.
-- [awesome-secret-of-evermore](https://github.com/maluramichael/awesome-secret-of-evermore) - Everything related to the SNES Game from 1995.
 - [awesome-italian-public-datasets](https://github.com/mariaclaudia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [puppet-guide](https://github.com/mikeroyal/puppet-guide) - Puppet Guide .
 - [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.